One of Them Days

-One of Them Days is a 2025 American buddy comedy film directed by Lawrence Lamont and written by Syreeta Singleton.
+One of Them Days is a 2025 American buddy comedy film directed by Lawrence Lamont and written by Syreeta Singleton, both in their feature film debuts.
 The film stars Keke Palmer and SZA (in her film debut) as two friends who must scramble to find rent money after one of their boyfriends blows through it.

 It was filmed in July 2024 and released in the United States and Canada by Sony Pictures Releasing on January 17, 2025.
 One of Them Days was a critical and commercial success, grossing over $51 million on a budget of $14 million.
 A sequel is in early development.